alozie/afndev/template/readme/deploy.md

 This task is analogous to `setup:build:all` but with a few critical differences:
 * The docroot is created at `/deploy/docroot`.
-* Custom files (settings, modules, themes) are copied into place instead of being symlinked.
-* The hooks directory is copied from the repo root into `deploy`.
+* Only production required to the docroot
 * (planned) CSS / JS are compiled in production mode (compressed / minified)
 * (planned) Sensitive files, such as CHANGELOG.txt, are removed.

-## Deploying the build artifact

-After the build artifact is created, you can simply run:
+After the artifact is created, you can inspect it or even run it as a website locally.
+You may also manually commit and push it to ACE.

+## Create and deploy the build artifact

+To both create and deploy the build artifact in a single command, run the following command

 ````
 ./task.sh deploy:artifact -Ddeploy.branch=develop-build -Ddeploy.commitMsg='BLT-123: The commit message.'
 ````

 This command will commit the artifact to the `develop-build` branch with the specified commit message and push it to the remotes defined in project.yml.

-## Build + Deploy

-You can build and deploy an artifact in a single command:

 ## Continuous integration